rust-lang/cargo/src/doc/src/reference/semver.md

 Some examples of changes that are not a breaking change are (assuming no other rules in this guide are violated):

-* Adding, removing, or changing fields of a default representation struct, union, or enum.
+* Adding, removing, or changing fields of a default representation struct, union, or enum in such a way that the change follows the other rules in this guide (for example, using `non_exhaustive` to allow those changes, or changes to private fields that are already private).
-* Adding variants to a default representation enum.
+* Adding variants to a default representation enum, if the enum uses `non_exhaustive`.
   This may change the alignment or size of the enumeration, but those are not well-defined.
 * Adding, removing, or changing private fields of a `repr(C)` struct, union, or enum.
   Note that this may be a breaking change since it may change the size and alignment of the type.
   Care should be taken in this case.
+  Adding private fields can only be done if there are already other private fields, or it is `non_exhaustive`.
   Public fields may be added if there are private fields, or it is `non_exhaustive`, and the addition does not alter the layout of the other fields.
-* Adding variants to a `repr(C)` enum.
+* Adding variants to a `repr(C)` enum, if the enum uses `non_exhastive`.
   Note that this may be a breaking change since it may change the size and alignment of the type.
   Care should be taken in this case.
 * Adding `repr(C)` to a default representation struct, union, or enum.